-The Hornepayne area contains a large number of lakes of various sizes, with roughly 8.5% (404 km) of the area occupied by water bodies (Figure 10).
-Seven waterbodies within the Hornepayne area are larger than 10 km, five of which are larger than 20 km (Table 4).
-The largest is Kabinakagami River (92.5 km), followed by Nagagami Lake (54.1 km), Obakamiga Lake (29.4 km), Nagagamisis Lake (25.0 km), and Cameron Lake (22.3 km).
-The vast majority of lakes in the area are very small in size (less than 1-2 km).
+The Hornepayne area contains a large number of lakes of various sizes, with roughly 8.5% (404 km2) of the area occupied by water bodies (Figure 10).
+Seven waterbodies within the Hornepayne area are larger than 10 km2, five of which are larger than 20 km2 (Table 4).
+The largest is Kabinakagami River (92.5 km2), followed by Nagagami Lake (54.1 km2), Obakamiga Lake (29.4 km2), Nagagamisis Lake (25.0 km2), and Cameron Lake (22.3 km2).
+The vast majority of lakes in the area are very small in size (less than 1-2 km2).
 There are concentrations of small lakes associated with the Arnott Moraine and the two eskers mapped about 10 km south of the Township of Hornepayne.
-To some extent, the larger lakes in the area display a mixture of circular shorelines formed in surficial materials and straight shorelines controlled by geological structures.
+To some extent, the larger lakes in the area must conceal the surface expression of geological structures.
+However, the larger lakes in the area display a mixture of circular shorelines formed in surficial materials and straight shorelines controlled by geological structures.
 The circular portion of a lakeshore is generally indicative of that portion of the lake resting over thicker overburden deposits.